Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

 Let

-be the probability that given $r$ recombinations have occurred and $n_l$ lineages remain, there are $i$ recombination loops with left lineage in State 1, $j$ in State 2, and so on.
-As we restrict to the case of galled trees, none of the recombinant lineages can interact with any other recombinant lineages except to close the recombination loop.
-The recursions for this system are described in full in the Appendix, Section \ref{app_full_equation}, and the recursion solved in MATLAB to find $p^{n,n,0}_{0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0}$.
+be the probability that the ARG is recoverable, given that $r$ recombinations have occurred in the history, $r_0$ of which are currently open, and $n_l$ lineages remain, there are $a$ recombination loops with left lineage in State 1, $b$ in State 2, and so on, and there are no unresolved edges (denoted by the first index being 0).
+For the ARG to be recoverable, in each recombination loop we require that at least one of the recombinant lineages is in state 6 or 7, or both lineages in a state greater than 3, before the two recombinant lineages can coalesce (and close the recombination loop).
+These conditions, for each recombination loop, are necessary and sufficient: any internal branch without at least one mutation would lead to non-recoverability, as illustrated in Figure \ref{fig:missed interior branches}.
+Similarly, any recombination loop that closes before the recombinant lineages have reached suitable states will not generate incompatible sites, and hence the recombination will not be detectable.
+The recursions for this system are described in full in the Appendix, Section \ref{app_full_equation}, and the recursion solved in MATLAB to find $P_3^{\rho, R}(0,n,n,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0)$.